Photo: Prospective students participated in our virtual Scholarship Showcase on February 19, 2021

 “I chose Western because of the worship culture present in the Holland and Grand Rapids area.
 I knew Western was right for me due to the hospitality and the familial energy present throughout every step of the application process,” she says.
 “I am so excited to learn more about theology and ministry practice in a place where I know I will feel comfortable being myself.”

-The Samuel Williams Scholarship for Scholars of Color—full tuition to a full-time M.Div. student of color who is committed to advance justice and reconciliation within ministry.
+The Samuel Williams Award for Faithfulness in Justice and Reconciliation—full tuition to a full-time M.Div. student of color who is committed to advance justice and reconciliation within ministry.
 The scholarship is named after Samuel Williams, one of the first two African-American graduates of WTS (1951).
 Over a 39 year ministry spanning the Jim Crow South, urban poverty in California, rural Illinois, and the Dutch community of Holland, MI, Sam was a faithful, caring, courageous witness to the power of Christ to transform lives.

 Christy hails from Lake in the Hills, IL, coming from a family of “six crazy kids” and “two of the coolest parents around.”
 They spend most of their time reading, creating, cooking and then eating.
 Christy feels blessed by who they have made her.